 After months of preparation; last week, it was finally time for my husband and I to fly over to celebrate the opening of the exhibition.
 The opening night guest list included a number of Amsterdam-based SPG members and a variety of the Sheraton’s business partners.

 Meeting the well-traveled group of SPG members was an absolute delight.
 We spent the evening talking travel over champagne and the delicious food pairings created for the event (my favorite was the Massaman curry, though the fish and chips was a close second!).
-A few of the guests had done round-the-world trips of their own and I even met another terrific travel blogger (check out Karen at Tall Wife!).
+A few of the guests had even done round-the-world trips of their own.

 The exhibit will run for the next two months, ending in late December.
 So, if you find yourself in Amsterdam (or even just connecting through Schipol airport), stop by The Gate at the Sheraton Amsterdam Airport and take a look for a little globetrotting inspiration and a terrific meal.